 While the initial startup costs in this kind of business model can be a bit high, there are plenty of different ways to start your own fashion brand to help change the fashion industry.
 There are plenty of ways you could do this,

-- For synthetic fibres, you can use recycled plastic bottles and convert them to clothing items
+- For synthetic fibers, you can use recycled plastic bottles and convert them to clothing items or use vegan plant-based fabrics

 - Be mindful of where your material is being sourced from, and where possible, buy and sell locally